Dintero/Dintero.Checkout.Episerver/README.md

 Dintero.Checkout.Episerver is a library for integrating Dintero Payment as the checkout solution for sites based on EPiServer Commerce technology.

+Version supported: 10.9 and higher

+Functionality supported in EpiServer admin:
+* Capture
+* Refund and partial refund (on item level)

+NB!
+Do not use Dintero Backoffice for capture and refund, since it is not synced with EpiServer.

 ## Integration

 How to install? - Add ASAP module is ready on nuget.episerver.com